Matthew Rabinowitz

-Matthew Rabinowitz (born 4 February 1973) is a South African entrepreneur and investor.
+Matthew Rabinowitz (born 4 February 1973) is a South African-American entrepreneur and investor.
 He is the co-founder and executive chairman of Natera (NTRA), a clinical genetic testing company.
-He serves as executive chairman, board member, adviser and angel investor to several companies and non-profits in diagnostics, biotech, gene editing, preventative healthcare, machine learning and conservation.
+He serves as executive chairman, board member, adviser and angel investor to several companies and non-profits in diagnostics, biotech, machine learning, health services and nature conservation.

-Rabinowitz has been a consulting professor in Aeronautics and Astronautics at Stanford University, Visiting Faculty in Genetics at Harvard Medical School, and his technologies have generated over 100 patents and peer-reviewed publications, including the genetics, reproductive and oncology journals, Science and the cover of Nature.
-In 2006, he received the Scott Helt Memorial award from IEEE for his work in wireless communication and navigation.
+Rabinowitz has been a consulting professor in Aeronautics and Astronautics at Stanford University, visiting faculty in Genetics at Harvard Medical School.
+His technologies have generated over 100 patents and peer-reviewed publications.